Donald Young (tennis): 2009

 Young lost to Alejandro Falla in qualifying for Wimbledon.
 Young received a wildcard into 2009 Legg Mason Tennis Classic in Washington, D.C.
 He played against Lleyton Hewitt who won the match.
 In the qualifying competition for the 2009 US Open, he won his first match against Marco Crugnola.
 In the second, he beat Guillermo Olaso, and he won his third-round match against Lukáš Rosol to qualify.
 In the first round of the main draw, he was beaten by Tommy Robredo.
 He failed to qualify for the Thailand Open.
 However, he received a lucky loser spot and had a first-round bye.
 He lost in the second round to Andreas Beck.
 Young failed to qualify for the China Open.
 Young lost to Ilija Bozoljac in the first round of the Tiburon (CA) Challenger on October 12.

 Young played Louk Sorensen in the first round of the Calabasas Challenger and won.
 He then defeated Taylor Dent and won his third-round match against Luka Gregorc.
 He then defeated Michael Yani and Michael Russell to win the Calabasas Challenger.
 Young won his first three matches at the Charlottesville (VA) Challenger against Vincent Spadea, Kevin Anderson, and Dominic Inglot.
 Young lost to Kevin Kim in the semifinals.
 Young defeated Jesse Levine in the first round of the Knoxville (TN) Challenger and Alex Kuznetsov in the second round.
 Young lost to Grega Žemlja in the quarterfinals.

-Young defeated Jack Sock in the first round of the wild-card draw for the Australian Open.
+Young defeated Jack Sock in the first round of the wildcard draw for the Australian Open.
 He then lost to Ryan Harrison in the second round.